gfredericks/the-halting-project/README.md

 ### Unknown

-Machine `#2189` presumably does not halt, but I haven't come up with a general proof for it yet.
+Machine `#2189` presumably does not halt, but I haven't come up with a general method for proving it yet.

 | State | Read 0 | Read 1 |
 |------:|:-------|:-------|